-Each student must submit an Application for Graduation by the published deadline.
-The Application for Graduation is available in any student services area and any admissions office.
+Each student must submit an Application for Graduation through Spyglass at www.pjc.edu by the published deadline.
 Students who do not apply by the published deadline will be reviewed for graduation and, if eligible, may still march in the graduation ceremony; however, their names may not appear in the commencement program.
 Students are encouraged to apply for graduation one term in advance of anticipated program completion.